-I used to play hours and hours as a teenager.
+I used to play for hours and hours as a teenager.
 It's the best video game ever created.
 You can improve your game by analyzing recorded games you played in the past.
-Most games are played on a team, so teamwork is integral.
-There’s something unique about being forced to the moment, to respond and be fully absorbed.
+Many games online can teach you the importance of teamwork and communication when playing with other players.
+This will sharpen your communication skills in real life.
+There's something unique about being forced to the moment, to respond and be fully absorbed.

-I am completely in the moment when I play.
+I am entirely in the moment when I play.
 It forces me to inwardly direct my angst when I lose so I can find ways to get better.